 PIPA Prize 2022 nominee.

-Ana Mendes is 37 years old, artist, documentary filmmaker and master in social sciences.
-She works as a multimedia photojournalist in some Brazilian media vehicles, such as Repórter Brasil, Amazônia Real, Agência Pública, The Intercept Brasil and National Geographic Brasil.
-She collaborates with the main indigenous and indigenous organizations in Brazil, such as APIB (Association of Indigenous Peoples of Brazil), ISA (Socio-Environmental Institute) and CIMI (Indigenous Missionary Council).
+Ana Mendes is 37 years old, artist, documentary filmmaker and holds a master’s degree in Social Sciences.
+She works as a multimedia photojournalist in Brazilian media outlets, such as Repórter Brasil, Amazônia Real, Agência Pública, The Intercept Brasil and National Geographic Brasil.
+She collaborates with the main indigenous and indigenist organizations in Brazil, such as APIB (Association of Indigenous Peoples of Brazil), ISA (Socio-Environmental Institute) and CIMI (Indigenous Missionary Council).
 Internationally she has published in GK (Ecuador), Neus Deutschland (Germany) and the Washington Post (USA).

 Video produced by Do Rio Filmes exclusively for PIPA 2022: